-If your medication has a comment on the preferred drug list (PDL) that it requires prior authorization,or if your prescribed dose exceeds the quantity limit listed on the PDL, we recommend that you talk with your physician or medical provider as soon as possible about the prescribed medication and alternatives available.
+If your medication has a comment on our drug lists that it requires prior authorization, we recommend that you talk with your physician or medical provider as soon as possible about the prescribed medication and alternatives available.
 If your physician requests a prior authorization, we need to obtain information directly from your provider (this information cannot come from you, the patient).
-The provider may fax your prior authorization information using our Prior Authorization/Medication Exception Request Form to 1-800-255-9198.
-If urgent, your physician may call us at: 1-888-802-7001.
+The provider may fax your prior authorization information using our Prior Authorization/Medication Exception Request Form or, if urgent, your physician may call us at: 1-800-410-6565.

 If your prior authorization criteria are met, then the drug is approved for coverage at the applicable copayment or coinsurance.
-If you decide to purchase without prior authorization, you will be responsible for the total cost of the medication or the Tier 3 copayment as applicable.
+If you decide to purchase without prior authorization, you will be responsible for the total cost of the medication.

 8. What does it mean if my drug has a quantity limit?

-The medication will not be prior authorized if: medical necessity criteria are not met; there is a less costly alternative; or the medication is not a covered benefit.
+The medication will not be approved if: medical necessity criteria are not met; there is a less costly alternative; or the medication is not a covered benefit.
 If you decide to purchase the medication without prior authorization, you will be responsible for the total cost.

 9. How often can I refill my prescriptions?

-You may refill prescriptions for up to a 10-day supply after 50 percent of the medication from the previous fill has been used as directed.
-Prescriptions for more than a 10-day supply of medication are eligible for refill after 74 percent of the medication has been used as directed.
-If your physician has increased your dose, the physician needs to notify your pharmacy of the change in directions.
+You may refill prescriptions after 85 percent of the medication from the previous fill has been used as directed.
+If your physician has increased your dose, he or she needs to notify your pharmacy of the change in directions.
 Your pharmacy may contact Health Net for an override if this change will result in an early refill request.

-11. What if a medication is not on a Health Net Drug List?
+12. What if a medication is not on the Health Net Drug List?
 Does that mean it's not covered?

-Injectable medications that appear on the Preferred Drug List are part of the pharmacy benefit.
-If you do not find your injectable medication listed on the Drug List, contact Health Net's Customer Contact Center for benefit information.
+All self-injectable medications, except preferred insulins and epinephrine emergency kits, require prior authorization.
+Most self-injectable medications that are covered by the pharmacy benefit are listed on the Drug List.
+If you do not find your medication on the Drug List, please contact Customer Service for benefit information.

-Compounded prescriptions may require Prior Authorization for coverage and are subject to your highest copayment if approved.
-Contact Health Net at 1-888-802-7001 and ask to speak with a Pharmacy representative of the Pharmacy Services department.
+Compounded prescriptions require Prior Authorization for coverage and are subject to your highest copayment if approved.
+Please contact Customer Service if you have questions about compounded or injectable medication.

-The preferred drug lists are developed and updated by the Health Net Pharmacy and Therapeutics (P&T) Committee, which consists of practicing physicians and pharmacists who are chosen based on their experience, knowledge and expertise in their specialties.
+The drug lists are developed and updated by the Health Net Pharmacy and Therapeutics (P&T) Committee, which consists of practicing physicians and pharmacists who are chosen based on their experience, knowledge and expertise in their specialties.
 Other external physician experts are consulted to provide input.
 The lists are updated regularly.
 The latest versions are available online.
-For more information, call Health Net at 1-888-802-7001.
+For more information, call us at the Customer Service for benefit information.

 We recommend that you fill prescriptions at participating pharmacies whenever possible.
-However, you may be eligible for reimbursement (minus the copayment) on prescriptions filled by an out-of-network pharmacy for emergency medical care rendered.
+However, you may be eligible for reimbursement (minus the copayment) on prescriptions filled by an out-of-network pharmacy for emergency medical care.